Lambda11/let-me-fish/README.md

 ## Installation
 put `defs` insides to `node_modules\tera-data\protocol\` folder
-put `opcodes` insides to `node_modules\tera-data\map\` (in Caalis proxy) (In Pinkies you'd have to merge contents of those files with ones you already have)
+put `opcodes` insides to `node_modules\tera-data\map\` (in Caalis proxy that's a folder for opcodes in **addition** to standart ones) (In Pinkies you'd have to merge contents of those files with ones you already have, I think)

-(You might need to do additional manual updates if you'r using Pinkies proxy, but you must be used to that already with it)
+`ERROR: Error: [dispatch] hook: unmapped packet ` means you have no opcodes installed correctly for your current game version `unsupported packet ` means you have no defs installed correctly

 ## Notes